-PHA-Owned Waiting Lists-The Multifamily waiting list closed 9/28/2021, and will reopen 3/1/2023.
+PHA-Owned Waiting Lists-The Multifamily waiting list opened 3/1/2023 and remained open as of 1/1/2024.
 The Public Housing waiting list opened 4/21/2022 and closed 6/20/2022.
-As of 1/1/2023 there were 5,490 applicants on the Multifamily/PBRA waiting list for apartments in hi-rises and family townhome developments.
-The public housing waiting list (4,020 applicants) is for single family homes and duplexes.
+As of 1/1/2024 there were 5,520 applicants on the Multifamily/PBRA waiting list for apartments in hi-rises and family townhome developments.
+The public housing waiting list (2,927 applicants) is for single family homes and duplexes.
 Even when waiting lists are closed, the PHA still accepts applications for 2 programs with special services in PHA-owned housing: Congregate Housing Services Program (CHSP) and the Wilder Assisted Living Program (ALP), both provide services to allow for independent living.

 HCV waiting list-Opened for applications for 1 week in November 2022.
 By a random computer drawing, 2,000 applicants were placed on the waiting list from 6,500 applications received.
-The PHA expects the 2,000 to be served in $1 \frac{1}{2}$ years.
-As of 1/31/2023, about 2,100 applicants on the waiting list.
+The PHA expects the 2,000 to be served in 1 1⁄2 years.
+As of 1/1/2024, about 1,600 applicants remained on the waiting list.
 When the regular HCV waiting list is closed, clients can still apply for vacancies at some housing projects with PBVs.
 Those vacancies are offered through the Ramsey County Coordinated entry.
 PHA describes other referral-based applications in the "How to Apply" section for HCVs on the PHA's website.